ThingLabsIo/ThingLabsIo.github.io/pages/tr22/js/02-setup-azure-iot-hub.md

 # Conclusion &amp; Next Steps
 Congratulations!
 You have created an Azure IoT Hub and a representation of a physical device.
 Next you will write the app that will collect data and send it to the Azure IoT Hubs.

+<a class="radius button small" href="../sending-telemetry/">Go to 'Sending Telemetry to the Cloud' ›</a>

 [setup-azure-iot-hub]: ../setup-azure-iot-hub/
 [sending-telemetry]: ../sending-telemetry/
 [visualize-iot-with-powerbi]: ../visualize-iot-with-powerbi/